arcus-azure/arcus.observability/docs/preview/02-Features/writing-different-telemetry-types.md

 ### Making it easier to link services

 Service-to-service correlation requires linkage between tracked dependencies (outgoing) and requests (incoming).
 Tracking any kind of dependency with the library has the possibility to provide an dependency ID.

-This ID will be needed later when the incoming request is tracked (dependency ID = request's parent ID).
+To link the request (incoming) with the dependency (outgoing), the request needs to include this dependency ID in its tracking (dependency ID = request's parent ID) so that we now which dependency triggered the request.
+For more information, see how to do this in a [Web API]() and [Azure Service Bus]() context.

 Tracking the outgoing dependency: